FOGGIE: Figuring Out Gas & Galaxies In Enzo XII. The Formation and Evolution of Extended HI Galactic Disks and Warps with a Dynamic Circumgalactic medium: Abstract

 \section{Abstract}

-Atomic Hydrogen (\HI) is an important component of gas in and around galaxies and forms extended disk-like structures well beyond the extent of starlight.
+Atomic hydrogen (\HI) is an important component of gas in and around galaxies and forms extended disk-like structures well beyond the extent of starlight.
 Here we investigate the properties and evolution of extended \HI\ disks that emerge in six Milky Way-mass galaxies using cosmological zoom-in simulations from the Figuring Out Gas \& Galaxies in Enzo (FOGGIE) suite.
 We focus on the formation, evolution, and morphology of extended gaseous disks that emerge in all six systems.
 We find that median \HI\ column densities drop sharply at the disk edge, with mean column densities outside the disk dominated by dense ($N_{\rm HI}\sim10^{19} \rm{cm}^{-2}$), clumpy structures.
 All systems have significant misaligned features (warps or polar rings) at some point in their evolution; however, their frequencies, lifetimes, and origins vary significantly.
-We find that the morphology of the FOGGIE disks are correlated with properties of their Circumgalactic Medium (CGM).
-We classify these systems into two broad categories: those with CGMs that are \LessActive\ with \HI\ and those with CGMs that are \MoreActive\ with \HI.
-Both categories kinematically settle by $z=0$, but the \LessActive\ systems all form thin disks by $z=0$, while the \MoreActive\ systems do not.
-This classification is independent of disk and halo mass, implying the formation of a thin disk is influenced by local environmental factors.
+We find that the morphologies of the FOGGIE disks are correlated with properties of their Circumgalactic Medium (CGM).
+We place these systems along a continuum based on how populated their CGMs are with \HI\ relative to their central disk.
+All systems kinematically settle similarly by $z=0$.
+The \LessActive\ systems tend to form coherently rotating, thin, extended disks while the \MoreActive\ systems do not.
+Location on this continuum is independent of disk and halo mass, implying a relation to local environmental factors.
 Our results indicate a connection between CGM content and disk formation that is not yet fully understood.
 A second paper investigates observational aspects of these structures.